bsalimi/dcs100-fa21/HWs/HW2/hw2.md

    Output `customerID` attribute and `total` money spent.

-   [Output relation cardinality: 59 rows]
+   [Output relation cardinality: 412 rows]

 6. (10 points)  Write a query that returns the custumerId for customers that are Blues listeners.

-   [Output relation cardinality: 1 rows]
+   [Output relation cardinality: 59 rows]

 7. (10 points)  Write a query that returns the artist name and total number of tracks of the Blues bands.

-   [Output relation cardinality: 1 rows]
+   [Output relation cardinality: 5 rows]